dasiths/dasiths.github.io/_posts/2019-04-27-azuread-multi-tenant-aspnetcore-angular.md

 > Note: **I'm using Azure AD V1.0 endpoint for demonstration purposes**.

 I'm using ASP NET Core web Api project as the backend for my application.
-So let's go ahead and implement the whitelisting logic there.
+Let's go ahead and implement the whitelisting logic there.

-- Let's define a class to hold the settings.
+- Define a class to hold the settings.
     ```csharp
     public class TokenValidationSettings
     {